 There are two different types of kefir.
-Milk kefir is fairly well-known, and can now be found in many grocery stores.
-Water kefir is similar to milk kefir in that it is a probiotic-rich beverage.
-However, water kefir is dairy-free, making it a great choice for those who choose to avoid dairy.
-Water kefir is also a lighter beverage and can be flavored any number of ways, making it easier to drink in large quantities.
-It's a great choice for hydration in warm weather.
+Milk kefir, a probiotic beverage, is fairly well-known, and can be found in many grocery stores.
+Water kefir is another probiotic-rich beverage; however, water kefir is dairy-free.
+Water kefir is also a lighter beverage and can be flavored any number of ways.

 How Kefir is Made

 Milk Kefir is made with cow milk, goat milk, or coconut milk.
 It may also be made with other non-dairy milks, though results may be inconsistent.

-Water Kefir.
-Water kefir is dairy-free and is made with sugar water, fruit juice, or coconut water.
+Water Kefir is made with sugar water, fruit juice, or coconut water.

 What Kefir Contains

 Milk Kefir Grains are a traditional reusable starter culture used to make a probiotic-rich beverage with live active yeast and bacteria.
 Our Milk Kefir Grains are propagated in organic milk.

 How Kefir Used

 How Kefir Tastes

 Milk Kefir tastes like a cultured milk.
 The taste of any particular batch depends on the level of fermentation.
-Well-fermented kefir generally has a strong sour or tart taste and can even be a bit carbonated.
-It is known in some circles as the "champagne of milk."
+Well-fermented kefir can have a strong sour or tart taste and can even be a bit carbonated.
+Shorter fermentation can yield a more mild flavor.

-Water Kefir.
-Water kefir tends to have a sweet, slightly fermented flavor.
-Most people prefer flavored water kefir to plain.
+Water Kefir tends to have a sweet, slightly fermented flavor.
+Most people prefer flavored water kefir.

 How Kefir is Flavored